Use Shots to compare players within roles and remove bias from raw totals. Pair it with percentile views for quick context.

 When should I use Shots?

-Use Shots when you need to evaluate shooting contributions and compare players in similar roles.
+Use Shots when you need to evaluate attacking contributions and compare players in similar roles.

 Which charts highlight Shots?